websolutions/episervercms-lucene-enhanced/WSOL.EPiServerCms.LuceneEnhanced/readme.txt

         {
             context.Container.Configure(x =>
             {
-                // Use the NuGet package: TikaOnDotnet.TextExtractor to extract PDF,Doc(x), PPT(X), and XLS(X) documents
+                // Use a NuGet package: like iTextSharp or TikaOnDotnet.TextExtractor to extract PDF,Doc(x), PPT(X), and XLS(X) documents
                 x.For<IBytesToStringConverter>().Singleton().Use<CustomBytesToStringConverter>();

                 // To add custom search text add the ICustomSearchText inteface to your models and return the indexable text.

-                // To extend indexed fields implement and register a class that inherits IExtendSearchDocument and do the following:
+                // To extend indexed fields implement and register a class that inherits IExtendSearchDocument and do the following in the CustomizeDocument method:
                 //document.Add(new Field("Name_Of_Field", "TEXT_VALUE_TO_STORE", Field.Store.NO, Field.Index.ANALYZED));
             });
         }